brmattos/Solvoku/README.md

    pip install -r requirements.txt
    ```
 **3. Using your board images:**
-- place any board images that you'd like to solve into the `boards` folder
+- place any board images that you'd like to solve into the `Boards` folder

 ## Usage
-- `PLAYING GAME`: click on empty cells to enter values
+- `PLAYING GAME`: click on empty cells to enter values, then press enter to finalize guess
 - `SOLVING IMAGES`: type file name (ex. puzzle_5.jpg) and click upload to solve the image

 ## Project Structure